radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/PortfolioDApp/COLLABORATIVE.md

 ├─ [INFO ]  you got 10002.33333333333333 from 10000 in 0 epoch
 ```

+Bob and John also can withdraw their amount or continue, getting a reward based on the total portfolio result, whose result has been achieved by all cumulative efforts !

 # Check this

 ├─ [INFO ] === WITHDRAW PORTFOLIO OPERATION START ===